-We are dedicated to providing high quality research to people that use our services.
-We believe that research should be offered alongside care and support so that we can truly offer a comprehensive service.
+We are dedicated to providing high quality research to people that use our services and believe that research should be offered alongside care and support so that we can deliver a truly comprehensive service.

-- During research studies, your condition is normally monitored more closely than usual so any changes can be detected earlier.
+- During a research study your condition is usually monitored more closely so any changes can be detected earlier.
 You may also have access to expert medical care that you otherwise would not.

 - Staff will keep you updated on your progress and how the study is doing.
-This gives you more opportunity to learn about your condition and gives you more access to professionals and advice.
+This allows you to learn about your condition, and gives you more access to professionals and advice.

-- Research improves services and treatments so that it may not only benefit you, but could benefit future generations.
-Research helps develop new tests for diagnosis, treatments and processes that could eventually help your children even grandchildren.
+- Research improves services and treatments not just for you but also for future generations.
+It helps develop new tests for diagnosis, treatments and processes that could eventually help your children, or even your grandchildren.

 - You may gain access to treatments that are not yet readily available to the public.

-- Taking part in research can mean you are playing an active role in your own health care.
-This can be very empowering and can give you a more positive outlook on any health issues.
+- Taking part in research can give you a more positive outlook on any health issues.

 People take part in research for many reasons.
-Some people take part for personal benefit while others think about how it will benefit others.
-Whatever your reason we hope you will get involved in our research so that together we can make things better for everyone.
+Whatever your reason, we hope you will get involved in ours so that together we can make things better for everyone.

-National Institute for Health Research gathered some fantastic stories from people across England, whose lives have been transformed by clinical research.
+The National Institute for Health Research has gathered some fantastic stories from people across England whose lives have been transformed by clinical research.
 Short films, video diaries and written accounts are available.